International Postcode system using Cubic Meters

 To summarize and conclude: this is an international postcode system using cubic meters.
 Each postcode location would be quite small, that is, the size of a cubic meter.
 Each postcode location would be a meter cube in a grid of cubes with an edge of 21 million cubes.
 This would total 9,261,000,000,000,000,000,000 cubes.
 All cubes would be numbered, using 22 algarisms ( {21 Million}3 = 22 digits ).

 This would have many applications and particularly cool with augmented reality, semantic web and new ways of world mapping for propriety register and real estate.
-9,261,000,000,000,000,000,001 to 9,999,999,999,999,999,999 could be codes used for moving items and cataloguing, like telephone numbers, ISBNs, ISMNs, RFIDs, car-registration-number-plates, chess openings and endgames, citizenship-ID or IP addresses.
+9,261,000,000,000,000,000,001 to 9,999,999,999,999,999,999 could be codes used for moving items and cataloguing, like telephone numbers, ISBNs, ISMNs, RFIDs, vehicle licence plates, International Classification of Medications (ICM), International Classification of Diseases (ICD), international advertisments standardized IDs for mainstream and social media to easily reference them using 22 numeric digits hashtags, chess openings and endgames, Rubik's cube positions (note that it has 43,252,003,274,489,856,000 possible combinations, that is, about 43 quintillion), citizenship-ID or IP addresses.
 Everyone would get used to these string codes of 22 algarisms.

 Note that, no matter where you are on the globe, if you are able to see the edges of the cubes with AR, the cubes where you are will have a special alignment with the Sun, at noon time in London, by Big Ben, (GMT).